 It is not a general view but long-term, low-level chronic stressors that occur with prolonged sitting (Wood and McLeich, 1974.) may be as important as acute impact forces such as falls and lifting strains of heavy manual work.
 Sitting for more than 6 hours daily increases mortality by 37% for females and 17% for men.
 The gender difference is unexplained (Patel.2013).

 There is a strong presumption that prolonged sitting in adverse ergonomic circumstances, especially in childhood, is fundamental to the explosive rise in the prevalence and incidence of spinal pathology and LBP.

-For full remediation see: The 2T concept⟶
+For full remediation see: 2T CONCEPT a full solution⟶